stfc/cloud-docs/source/ImageTypes.rst

 We currently provide 2 operating systems Scientific Linux (a RedHat derivative) and Ubuntu

+We aim to produce new versions of each image at least monthly with the previous version being renamed and deactivated.

 The Images we provide are:

-- ScientificLinux-6-AQ
-- ScientificLinux-6-Gui
-- ScientificLinux-6-NoGui
-- ScientificLinux-7-AQ
+- ScientificLinux-7-AQ (scientificlinux-7-aq)
-- ScientificLinux-7-Gui
+- ScientificLinux-7-Gui (scientificlinux-7-gui)
-- ScientificLinux-7-NoGui
+- ScientificLinux-7-NoGui (scientificlinux-7-nogui)
-- Ubuntu-16-Gui
+- ubuntu-focal-20.04-gui
-- Ubuntu-16-NoGui
+- ubuntu-focal-20.04-nogui
-- Ubuntu-18-Gui
+- Ubuntu-Bionic-Gui (ubuntu-bionic-18.04-gui)
-- Ubuntu-18-NoGui
+- Ubuntu-Bionic-NoGui (ubuntu-bionic-18.04-nogui)
+- fedora-coreos-latest ( a container first OS used for Magnum cluster )

 ###############
 Image Variants